developer-kulbhushan/mobile-shopping-chat-agent/README.md

 ## Known Limitations

 - **Limited Knowledge Base:** The chatbot's knowledge is limited to the data it was trained on.
 It may not be able to answer queries about very new or niche phone models.
-- **Potential for Inaccuracies:** While we strive for accuracy, the chatbot may occasionally provide incorrect information.
-We are continuously working to improve its knowledge base and accuracy.